SilasiLab/microspheres/README.md

 5. $ python get_image.py
 6. to take an image press spacebar

+# BlockfaceImagingWorkflow.eNeuro.ijm
+This script facilitates the processing of blockface images using ImageJ/Fiji

 # localization.py Instructions
 Following microsphere localization with Nutil, this script takes Nutil input data and outputs an xslx spreadsheet containing a worksheet for each region level.
 Each row of each worksheet represents one mouse, and the columns represent a specific region.
 Spreadsheet[worksheet (level num)][mouse num][region num] == the count of microspheres.
 1. press ctrl+alt+t to open a terminal window